mfogel/geojson-clipping/README.md

 If this option is not supplied, the `subject` will by default be the first GeoJSON object read in from `stdin`.

+### `-b / --bboxes`

+Valid *only* for `difference()` operation.
+Invalid for other operations.

+Scan input GeoJSON for pre-computed [bounding boxes](https://tools.ietf.org/html/rfc7946#section-5).
+Bounding boxes may be supplied via the GeoJSON `bbox` property, or may be present in the filename as stringified geojson.
+Examples of such filenames:

+* `[-10,-10,10,10].json`
+* `424242.[-58.5314588,-34.705637,-58.3351249,-34.5265535].geojson`

+When a bounding box is found, it is compared with the bounding box of the `subject` to determine if the bounding boxes overlap.
+In the case of no overlap, the calculation will be short-curcuited for a performance boost.

 ### `-o / --output <path>`

 Write the computed geojson object out to a newly-created file located at `<path>`.